dsi-clinic/2024-winter-rafi-poultry-cafos/README.md

 For demonstration purposes, you can download the [prediction results](https://drive.google.com/file/d/1jXX41owpzMm7BJmUEVpOY7uU2x8nnkLB/view?usp=drive_link) after applying the rule-based filter for Nebraska and explore them.

+### Step 6(Optional): Validation Set

+We can use the notebook `notebooks/Validation Set.ipynb` to perform validation on the filtered predictions output from Step 3, which is stored in `output/final_data.geojson`.
+This allows us to evaluate the model's performance.

+- Run the first cell in the notebook to create a validation set.
+This is done by randomly selecting a point on the map and then creating a bounding box around the 50 closest barns to that point.
+Within this bounding box, you can then mark all false positives, false negatives, etc.

+- Run the second cell to save the indices of marked false positives to `/output/false_positives.txt` and the coordinates of marked false negatives to `/output/false_negatives.txt`.

+- Finally, we can manually plot the confusion matrix (excluding true negatives) as well as precision and recall rates to assess the model's accuracy and reliability.

 Below here is the Microsoft README

 # Poultry barn mapping